 1. Open Source Nature

 With Linux being an open source, various distributions are accessible to the end-user.
-The few of the distributions that are available to the end-user are Mint, Debian, Ubuntu, and Fedora.
+The few of the distributions available to the end-user are Mint, Debian, Ubuntu, and Fedora.
 You can download these distributions for free.

 Linux is a lot more secure than the other operating systems.
 Its concept of repositories, the process of package management, and a few other features make it more secure.